what is nad

 Common questions

 NAD+ (Nicotinamide Adenine Dinucleotide) is a coenzyme present in every living cell.
-It participates in over 500 enzymatic reactions, primarily as an electron carrier in cellular energy production (converting nutrients to ATP) and as a substrate for regulatory enzymes including sirtuins and PARP enzymes.
-It is one of the most fundamental molecules in biology — without it, cells cannot produce energy or carry out essential metabolic functions.
+It participates in over 500 enzymatic reactions, primarily as an electron carrier in cellular energy production (converting nutrients to ATP via the mitochondrial electron transport chain) and as a substrate for regulatory enzymes including sirtuins and PARP.
+First identified in 1906 by Harden and Young — it is one of the most fundamental molecules in biology.

 Yes — this is one of the most consistently documented findings in ageing biology.
 Multiple independent peer-reviewed studies have confirmed declining NAD+ levels with age across human tissue types including liver, skeletal muscle, heart and brain.
-The decline results from both reduced NAD+ biosynthesis and increased consumption by NAD+-consuming enzymes such as PARP (activated by DNA damage) and CD38 (which increases with age).
+The decline results from both reduced biosynthesis and increased consumption by PARP enzymes (activated by DNA damage) and CD38 (whose expression increases with age).

 NAD+ is the coenzyme itself — present in every cell.
 NMN (Nicotinamide Mononucleotide) is a biosynthetic precursor — a smaller molecule the body uses to produce NAD+ via the salvage pathway.
-Because NAD+ is a relatively large molecule that does not cross cell membranes easily, supplementation research has focused on smaller precursor molecules like NMN.
+Because NAD+ is relatively large and does not cross cell membranes easily, supplementation research has focused on smaller precursors like NMN.
 Read our full NMN guide →

 Sirtuins are NAD+-dependent deacetylase enzymes — they require NAD+ as a substrate to function.
-Seven sirtuins (SIRT1-7) exist in humans, each with distinct locations and functions.
-They regulate gene expression, DNA repair, metabolic processes and stress responses.
-Because sirtuins require NAD+ to operate, declining NAD+ levels with age are considered directly relevant to sirtuin function in published research.
+Seven sirtuins (SIRT1-7) exist in humans with distinct locations and functions: regulating gene expression, DNA repair, metabolic processes and stress responses.
+Because sirtuins require NAD+ to operate, declining NAD+ with age is considered directly relevant to sirtuin function in published research.

 Resveratrol has been studied as an activator of sirtuin enzymes — particularly SIRT1.
 Since sirtuins require NAD+ to function, the research rationale for combining an NAD+ precursor (NMN) with a sirtuin-pathway polyphenol (resveratrol) is that sirtuin activation requires adequate NAD+ availability.
-Both are distinct compounds — this describes the research rationale, not a health claim.
+Both are distinct compounds.
 Read our full guide →

-NAD+ is available as a supplement ingredient, but taking it directly is generally considered less effective than taking precursors such as NMN or NR.
-This is because the NAD+ molecule is relatively large and does not cross cell membranes easily.
+NAD+ is available as a supplement ingredient but taking it directly is generally considered less effective than taking precursors such as NMN or NR.
+The NAD+ molecule is relatively large and does not cross cell membranes easily.
 Published supplementation research has primarily focused on precursor molecules for this reason.
-NMN and NR are the most studied NAD+ precursors as food supplement ingredients.

-Vitality Supplements provides NAD+ precursors as food supplement ingredients.
-Products include NMN Complete 1350mg (750mg NMN + TMG + Pterostilbene + Apigenin), NMNH 500mg and NMN + Trans-Resveratrol 1100mg (500mg NMN + 600mg Resveratrol).
-All products are UK manufactured and independently tested by an ISO/IEC 17025-accredited laboratory on every batch.
+Vitality Supplements provides NAD+ precursors as food supplement ingredients: NMN Complete 1350mg — 750mg NMN + TMG + Pterostilbene + Apigenin; NMNH 500mg; NMN + Trans-Resveratrol 1100mg; NMN 1000mg Pure.
+All UK manufactured, independently tested by ISO/IEC 17025-accredited laboratory every batch.
+CoA available on request.

 NAD+ precursors.
 Independently tested.